Country

-The Girls' Education Challenge (GEC) had seven projects working in Kenya, which aim to improve learning opportunities and outcomes for over 331,675 of the country's marginalised girls.
-Access to good quality education will give these girls the chance of a better future for themselves, their families and their communities.
+The Girls' Education Challenge (GEC) had seven projects working in Kenya which improved learning opportunities and outcomes for 380,169 of the country's marginalised girls.

 iMlango - completed implementation in June 2021